nsiqua/name-necklace-generator/README.md

-# Name Necklace SVG Generator
+# Name Necklace Generator

-A simple web app that converts text in Pacifico font to laser-cut friendly SVG files for stainless steel name necklaces.
+A simple web app that converts text in varous fonts to laser-cut friendly files(SVG and DXF) for stainless steel name necklaces.

 ## 🗄️ Supabase Setup (Required for Auth & Guest Tracking)